poanetwork/poa-governance-notifications/README.md

     $ cargo build --release

 `poagov` can be built with Rust 1.31.0-stable or later and requires `libssl`;
-see the "Requires `libssl`" section in this README for more information.
+see the "Running and Building `poagov` Requires `libssl`" section in this README for more information.

 ##### Testing `poagov`